Bulat-Ziganshin/EasyProtoBuf/codegen/README.md

 The parser recognizes and records imports but does not load them yet.
 Descriptor printing and benchmarking report unresolved imported types as warnings.
 Code generation from `.proto` source stops rather than guessing whether an unresolved external type is a message or enum; descriptor-set input can be used for such schemas.

+`.proto` files may also contain `service` and `rpc` declarations.
+Codegen validates and skips those declarations while generating the message codecs from the same file; it does not generate RPC client or server APIs.

 The parser implementation and its documentation live in [`parser/`](parser/).
 Parser tests are kept separately under [`../tests/codegen/parser/`](../tests/codegen/parser/).

 ## Optional descriptor-set-only build